ericcheng26/playwright-webcrawler/README.md

 ## Usage

-1. Once your configuration file is saved, simply launch your first crawl: `python main.py`
+1. Once your configuration file is saved, simply launch your first crawl: `python main.py <url>`
-2. Wait it crawls the whole webiste or exit using `^C-C`
+2. Wait it crawls the whole webiste or exit using `^C`

 ## How is this different from Playwright?